tanujnotes/Olauncher/README.md

 ***NOTE:** If home apps are not opening after latest update, long press on them and select the app again from the app list.
 That'll fix it.
 Sorry for the inconvenience.*

+***NOTE 2.0:** If dual apps are not working, click on the primary app which will give option to launch both apps.
+This will be fixed in the next update.
+Sorry again. :|*

 ## Installation
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"